Professor Viren Swami

 Research interests

-Viren’s work is focused on understanding body image in different cultural, economic, and socio-political contexts.
+Viren’s research is focused on understanding body image in different cultural, economic, and socio-political contexts.
 He is particularly interested in cross-cultural differences in body image and beauty ideals, and his research seeks to map changing patterns of body image across world regions.
 His related work applies psychometric theory and methods to understand how body image should be conceptualised across different national and linguistic groups.

 Areas of research supervision

-• Body image within different cultural and subcultural contexts
+• Body image and physical appearance

-• The promotion of positive body image
+• Promoting positive body image

-• Nature exposure and psychological
+• Nature contact and psychological wellbeing

 • Embodying activities and influences